 Of the 30 applicants surveyed, all but one felt that at the time of their application they fitted the criteria set by the awarding body in relation to independent status.
 12 Not all of the applicants were granted independent status however.
 We survey.
 12 The individual who did not consider himself to be estranged from his parents at the time of application remained at home during his first two years at university because of the possibility of homelessness and extreme hardship if he left.
-Amid threats that funding would be stopped if he did consider this information to be the starting point for finding out more about what goes wrong with estrangement claims.
-13 not stop engaging in same-sex relationships, he made the application whilst living at home under what he describes as 'intolerable conditions due to my sexuality'.
+Amid threats that funding would be stopped if he did not stop engaging in same-sex relationships, he made the application whilst living at home under what he describes as 'intolerable conditions due to my sexuality'.

-11 We are not aware of any instances in our research of an adviser and student describing the same claim.
+$^{^{11}}$ We are not aware of any instances in our research of an adviser and student describing the same claim.
 Advisers and students were drawn from a number of sources and responded individually to the survey.